Dhadi (music): History

 As the word is used by the Sikh Gurus, it's clear that Dhadis has a history of hundreds of years.
 The sixth Sikh guru, Guru Hargobind fostered and promoted the Dhadi art and transformed the tradition from singing the praises of landlords or rulers to sing the praises of the true God.
 Dhadis were mainly emerged in the time of the sixth Sikh master Guru Hargobind who established the Sikh high court, Akal Takht, and established Dhadhis to sing the previously composed Gurbani from Guru Granth Sahib.
 Later, the contemporary Dhadis repertoire had broadened to include heroic ballads known as Vaars.

 In that age only the lower caste people, i.e. Mirasis, used to sing as the profession was not considered to be noble or respectable for higher classes/castes.
 While Mirasis were Muslims, Dhadis were not confined to a particular religious affiliation.
 Guru Hargobind Sahib fostered the Dhadis and refined their repertoire.
 Along with singing Gurbani, their songs came to deal with the tales of heroism and valour and was used to entertain as well as to fill the army with warrior's spirit.
 Two Dhadis of that age, Bhai Natha and Bhai Abdulla, are still remembered with respect.
 Bhai Abdulla was a gifted poet and used to sing his own compositions in the Guru's court.

+The vogue of the Dhadi tradition rose quickly during this period.
+Dhadis usually perform in groups of three, where heroic ballads are musically performed but "interspersed with chanted narratives."
+The overall tone of a dhadi performance tends to be highly charged and is full of emotions.
+However, the source for the hymns they sing are not sourced from the sanctified works of literature, so the musical performances of dhadis is not classified as "Sikh shabad kirtan" but it still forms a vital and important part of Sikh musicology.
+A further difference between dhadi performers and other Sikh music traditions is that the dhadis perform whilst standing up, meanwhile the other Sikh musician types perform whilst sitting down.